 A personal alert system should your family member fall

-Hospice care emphasizes quality of life.
-The focus is on keeping the
+Hospice care emphasizes quality of life using a team approach.
+The focus is on keeping the patient comfortable emotionally, physically, and even spiritually.

-Patients on hospice understand that their condition does not have a cure.
-They are willing to forego curative care.
-Instead, they wish to focus on improving the quality of the weeks and months that remain to them.
+Hospice is for more than just cancer.
 Most people think of hospice in terms of a cancer diagnosis.
-In fact, hospice can provide powerful support for individuals with other incurable conditions, such as COPD, congestive heart failure, and advanced dementia.
+In fact, hospice can provide powerful support for individuals with other incurable conditions, such as COPD, heart failure, and advanced dementia.

 Which of these services seems the most appropriate for your situation?
-Home Health (medical)?
-Home Care (nonmedical)?
+Home health (medical)?
+Home care (nonmedical)?
 Hospice?

 Here are some things to keep in mind if you hire someone yourself: